SupeRuier/awesome-active-learning/contents/deep_AL_criticism.md

 > - Updating the models from previous rounds (fine-tuning) versus retraining the models from scratch negatively impacts the performance of AL only in the early selection rounds
 > - The most time-consuming and energy-inefficient part of the AL loop is the model (re)training.

-## 4. Reducing Label Effort: Self-Supervised meets Active Learning [2021, ICCV]
+## 4. Reducing Label Effort: Self-Supervised meets Active Learning [2021, ICCVW]

 It shows that the improvements brought from AL are far less than that from self-training.
 Only when the number of labeled instances approaches 50%, the gap could disappear.